 South Carolina Healing

 White was the first Reiki Master in Beaufort, South Carolina.
-Since 2000, her practice has grown steadily and she continues to teach more students in her area, especially students of color.
+Since 2000, her practice has grown steadily and she continues to teach more students in her area, and especially students of color.

 “There has been no one in my community who is as passionate about Reiki and teaching as I have been,” she said.
 “Many people of color come to me for attunements in South Carolina and I also teach many of these students in the Washington, DC area.”